imarc/handbook/strategy.markdown

 As we transition to the creative and production phases, the Strategist hands the reins over to the Producer and withdraws to an advisory-only role (i.e., answering questions about spec or scope, reviewing initial creative work, and helping with QA after development).

 The Designer, Engineer and UX Engineer(s) stick with the project through production; their roles and responsibilities may change a bit.
 This ensures that the Engineer and Designer are familiar with the plan and are prepared to execute, and the UX Engineer provides consistency, shepherding the vision architected during the strategy phase and forged in production.

-### Kickoff

-Strategy begins with an internal handoff meeting between the proposal author and strategy team.

-The proposal author is responsible for notifying the client that project leadership is changing hands and the lead strategist is now their primary point of contact.

-### Goals

-The goal of all strategy activity is to produce a blueprint for the application or site that iMarc has contracted to deliver.

-Strategy sanity checks recommendations from the proposal with client needs.
-Strategy deliverables override recommendations from the proposal where necessary and agreed upon by the client.

-When proposals specify time or cost budget for production, strategy deliverables must define a project that can be easily produced within those limitations.

-### Approval

-The output of strategy are concrete reference documents.
-Deliverables are approved by the client and by the iMarc producer who will ultimately lead the production phase.

-Approved deliverables are handed off to the project’s producer.

-The strategy lead is responsible for notifying the client that project leadership is changing hands and the Interactive Producer is now their primary point of contact.